 - Non-Greeks have a completely different experience than Greeks and should not believe everything their partners say without doing separate research.
 I meet a lot of non-Greeks who uprooted their lives and careers after Greek spouses/fiance(e)s dismissed my website, painted a dream scenario of enjoying a “simpler life,” living six months in paradise and six months elsewhere, freelancing, traveling and soaking up the sun.
 Many are unemployed, dependent, subject to daily discrimination/racism and now trapped or faced with divorce because their Greek counterparts refuse to leave.
 Some won’t sign passport renewals for children, using them as leverage.
 Taking a risk is fine; getting tricked is not.

 - The economic crisis has vastly changed the landscape and future of Greece, which sunshine, beaches and the power of positive thinking cannot solve.
-Already low salaries are lower, businesses are shutting down at a record rate, up to 900 people lose their jobs every day, unemployment is more than double the eurozone average at 27.7 percent overall (charts in English & Greek) and 36.9 percent for non-Greeks, those who have jobs have problems getting paid, pension funds are bankrupt, neo-Nazis now sit in Parliament and taxes were raised four times in 18 months.
-Quality of life in Greece was ranked third worst in the EU by its residents, in addition to being expensive and uncertain, with the country expected to be in recession ’til 2015 and in recovery until 2023, though the country’s educated elite will have long gone by then.
+Already low salaries are 43.7 percent lower, businesses are shutting down at a record rate, up to 900 people lose their jobs every day, unemployment is more than double the eurozone average at 27.7 percent overall (charts in English & Greek) and 36.9 percent for non-Greeks, those with jobs have problems getting paid, pension funds are bankrupt, neo-Nazis sit in Greek and EU Parliament, and taxes were raised four times in 18 months.
+Quality of life in Greece was ranked third worst in the EU by its residents, in addition to being expensive and uncertain, with the country expected to be in recession ’til 2015 and in recovery until 2023.
+By then, the country’s educated elite will have long gone.

 I don’t know you, nor do you know me: I’m flattered you trust me enough to ask my opinion, but this is still about you.
 I am a messenger and truth teller, not a fortune teller.